Challenge Bejerano Lab

 Book Chapters

 1. D. Karolchik, G. Bejerano, A.S.
 Hinrichs, R.M.
 Kuhn, W. Miller, A.S.
 Zweig, D. Haussler, W.J.
 Kent.
 Comparative Genomics Analysis Using the UCSC Genome Browser.
 Methods in Molecular Biology series, ed.
-Nicholas Bergman, Comparative Genomics volume 1, to appear, Humana Press.
+Nicholas Bergman, Comparative Genomics volume 1, Humana Press. [link]

 Patents